lazuli-inc/python-pubsub-notifier/README.md

 # PubSub Notifier

-A client for sending notification messages to Google Cloud Pub/Sub topics
+A client for sending notification messages to Google Cloud Pub/Sub topics.

 ## Installation

 ### Poetry

-- Add the following to your `pyproject.toml` file:
+Add the following to your `pyproject.toml` file:

 ```toml
 [tool.poetry.dependencies]